emf-creaf/emf_web/content/workflows/copernicus_cds_access_workflow/index.md

 Each dataset present in the Copernicus CDS has a license we need to agree with in order to be able to download the data.
 This has to be done **once** in the CDS web after triggering a manual download.
-Once we have done this, we don't need to repeat this step for datasets with the same kind of license, but if we want to download another dataset with a different license we will have to accept that license as weel in a manual download.
+Once we have done this, we don’t need to repeat this step for datasets with the same kind of license, but if we want to download another dataset with a different license we will have to accept that license as weel in a manual download.